Electric go-kart: The first championships

 On 1 May 2018, Latvia held the world's first national championship for electric go-karts using the TeK and TeK Open classes.
 The first race was held at the Kandavas track, and the season consisted of a total of 6 races at different tracks ending at the Jelgava track.
 10 teams with 16 different participants from Lithuania and Latvia took part.
 All used engines and drivetrains from Blue Shock Race with an engine power of 15 kW in the Tek class and 25 kW in the TeK Open class, respectively.
 Ričards Irbe took gold with 5 wins in a row, while Raivis Veiksans took second and Raistis Plukss third.
 During the Championship the best lap time was shown by Raivis Veiksans at 49.836 seconds.

 Soon after, on 2018 May 13, the German Motorsport Association opened the first German national championship for electric go-karts.
 The season consisted of five races from May to September.

 In 2018, the FIA and the International Olympic Committee joined forces to introduce electric karting as the first motorsport in the Youth Olympics, with the aim of having the first championship at the 2024 Summer Olympics in Paris.

+In 2021, Rotax introduced the Project E20 kart into their Euro Trophy Championship.
+In 2021, Ellis Spiezia, dubbed 'The Electric Renegade,' became Vice Champion of the inaugural series.

+Additional championships and competitive electric karts have been developed by Global Karting League (formerly Total Karting Zero), founded by ex-F1 engineer Rob Smedley, Play & Drive, a Spanish startup, and Kinetik, based in Varna, Bulgaria.